From Greek Bouzouki to the Producer’s Chair: Meet Mentor Liad Vanounou

 "Watching a band grow – seeing their progress over time.
 A song that started off rough slowly takes shape, and suddenly they own it.
 That transformation is so satisfying."

-"I usually ask the band to throw out a bunch of ideas, and then I help select the ones that fit the group best – musically and technically.
+"I usually ask the band to throw out a bunch of ideas.
+Then I help select the ones that best fit the group – musically and technically.
 If a part is too difficult, I simplify it unless someone is eager to tackle it.
 It’s all about keeping it fun and achievable."

 "If the level is high, I dive deeper – stage presence, sound shaping, gear tone, arrangements, the fine details.
 If I feel the group can handle it without stress, I’ll explore every angle of the song."